waveform-computing/db2utils/docs/YEAR_END_CLAIM.rst

 ===========

-Returns a DATE representing the last day of **AYEAR**, or the last day of the year of **ADATE** depending on the variant of the function that is calle, according to the CLAIM calendar.
+Returns a DATE representing the last day of **AYEAR**, or the last day of the year of **ADATE** depending on the variant of the function that is called, according to the CLAIM calendar.

 Parameters